KxSystems/docs/docs/cloud/aws/index.md

 ### Simple Storage Service (S3)

 S3 is an object store that scales to exabytes of data.
 There are different storage classes (Standard, Standard IA, Intelligent Tiering, One Zone, Glacier, Glacier Deep Archive) for different availability.
 Infrequently used data can use cheaper but slower storage.
-The KX Insights native object store functionality allows users to read HDB data from S3 object storage.
+The kdb Insights native object store functionality allows users to read HDB data from S3 object storage.

 The HDB `par.txt` file can have segment locations that are on AWS S3 object storage.
 In this pattern, the HDB can reside entirely on S3 storage or spread across EBS, EFS or S3 as required.
 There is a relatively high latency when using S3 cloud storage compared to storage services EBS Block Express or FSx for Lustre.
 The performance of kdb+ when working with S3 can be improved by taking advantage of the caching feature of the kdb+ native object store.
 The results of requests to S3 can be cached on a local high-performance disk thus increasing performance.
 The cache directory is continuously monitored and a size limit is maintained by deleting files according to a LRU (least recently used) algorithm.